phildarnowsky/hvac-workshop/README.md

 ```

 # Tasks
 Time to get your hands dirty!
 Use the existing code, online resources, and the AWS console to add the following features to the project.
 Everything can be done by writting CDK code and running `npm run cdk deploy`.
+There are integration tests for each task that can be unskipped once they are implemented.
 If you run into any issues or need clarification, feel free to reach out.

 1. Add the endpoint: "GET /building/{buildlingId}", which retrieves an existing building by id.
 2. Add the endpoint: "UPDATE /building/{buildingId}", which updates the name and setpoints for a building.
-3. Add the endpoint: "GET /building/zone/{zoneId}/setpoints".
-Return either the building setpoints if the zone does not define setpoints (the field is optional) or the zone setpoints if they are specified.
+3. Add the endpoint: "GET /building/zone/{zoneId}/setpoints", which returns the zones setpoint (if specified) or falls back to the building default setpoint.
 Notice that the path is no longer prepended with the buildingId [Hint: check out DynamoDB secondary indexes].

 ## Helpful Resources
 * [DynamoDB Overview](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html): Goes over the core components of AWS DynamoDB